Colonization of Venus

+The colonization of Venus is the proposed process of establishing human settlements on the planet Venus.
+Due to the planet's extremely hostile surface environment, proposals for settling Venus focus on habitats floating in the upper-middle atmosphere or on settlement of the surface contingent on first terraforming the planet.

 The colonization of Venus has been a subject of many works of science fiction since before the dawn of spaceflight, and is still discussed from both a fictional and a scientific standpoint.
-However, with the discovery of Venus's extremely hostile surface environment, attention has largely shifted towards the colonization of the Moon and Mars instead, with proposals for Venus focused on habitats floating in the upper-middle atmosphere and on terraforming.

 Background

 Space colonization is a step beyond space exploration, and implies the permanent or long-term presence of humans in an environment outside Earth.
 Colonization of space was claimed by Stephen Hawking to be the best way to ensure the survival of humans as a species.
 Other reasons for colonizing space include economic interests, long-term scientific research best carried out by humans as opposed to robotic probes, and sheer curiosity.
 Venus is the second largest terrestrial planet and Earth's closest neighbor, which makes it a potential target.

-With discoveries as of 2020 of traces of possibly indigenous life in the atmosphere of Venus, attempts of any humanization of Venus have become an increased issue of planetary protection, since uncontrolled effects of human presence might endanger such life.

 Advantages

 Venus has certain similarities to Earth which, if not for the hostile conditions, might make colonization easier in many respects in comparison with other possible destinations.
 These similarities, and its proximity, have led Venus to be called Earth's "sister planet".

-At present it has not been established whether the gravity of Mars, 0.38 times that of the Earth, would be sufficient to avoid bone decalcification and loss of muscle tone experienced by astronauts living in a micro-g environment.
+At present it has not been established whether the gravity of Mars, 0.38 times that of the Earth, would be sufficient to avoid bone decalcification and loss of muscle tone experienced by astronauts living in a micro-gravity environment.
 In contrast, Venus is close in size and mass to the Earth, resulting in a similar surface gravity (0.904 g) that would likely be sufficient to prevent the health problems associated with weightlessness.
 Most other space exploration and colonization plans face concerns about the damaging effect of long-term exposure to fractional g or zero gravity on the human musculoskeletal system.

 Venus's relative proximity makes transportation and communications easier than for most other locations in the Solar System.
 With current propulsion systems, launch windows to Venus occur every 584 days, compared to the 780 days for Mars.
 Flight time is also somewhat shorter; the Venus Express probe that arrived at Venus in April 2006 spent slightly over five months en route, compared to nearly six months for Mars Express.
 This is because at closest approach, Venus is 40 e6km from Earth (approximated by perihelion of Earth minus aphelion of Venus) compared to 55 e6km for Mars (approximated by perihelion of Mars minus aphelion of Earth) making Venus the closest planet to Earth.